RagnarGrootKoerkamp/BAPCtools/doc/implementation_notes.md

 1. Copy generated files to the `data/` directory.
 For changed files, `--force` is needed to overwrite them.
 1. Update the `~testcase/meta_.yaml` file with the invocations of the generator, solution, and visualizer.

+### Non-standard `generators.yaml` keys

+The following non-standard top-level `generators/generators.yaml` keys are supported:
+- `parallel` (default `True`): Can be used to disable parallelization when generating testcases.
+- `gitignore_generatred` (default `False`): Can be used to automatically write a `data/.gitignore` containing a single gitignore line like `secret/testcase.*` for each generated testcase.
+  This file should not be modified manually as it will be overwritten each time testcases are regenerated.

 # Building LaTeX files

 ## Problem/contest pdf